Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Statistical Formulation of Big Data Analysis

 \subsection{Partitioning Massive Datasets}

-Dramatic increases in the size of datasets have created a major bottleneck for conducting statistical inference in a traditional ``centralized'' manner where we have access to the full data.
-The first and quite natural idea to tackle the volume problem is to divide the big data into several smaller datasets similar to the modern parallel computing database systems like Hadoop and Spark as illustrated in Figure \ref{fig:datatypes}.
+Dramatic increases in the size of datasets have created a major bottleneck for conducting statistical inference in a traditional, `centralized' manner, where we have access to the full data.
+The first, and quite natural, idea to tackle the volume problem is to divide the big data into several smaller datasets, similar to modern parallel computing database systems like Hadoop and Spark as illustrated in Figure \ref{fig:datatypes}.
 However, simply dividing the dataset does not allow data scientists to conquer the problem of big data analysis.
 There are many unsettled questions that we have to carefully address using proper statistical tools to arrive at an appropriate solution.

-Users must select a data partitioning scheme to split the original large data into several smaller parts and assign them to different nodes for processing.
-The most common technique is random partition.
-However, for other problems users can perform other strategies like spatial or temporal partitioning utilizing the inherent structure of the data.
-It may be the case that the original massive dataset is already partitioned by some natural grouping variable, in which case an algorithm that can accommodate pre-existing partitions is desirable.
-The number of partitions could be also defined by the user who may consider a wide range of cost metrics including the number of processors required, CPU time, job latency, memory utilization, and more when making this decision.
+Users must select a data partitioning scheme to divide the original large data into several smaller parts and assign them to different nodes for processing.
+The most common technique is random partitioning.
+However, users may choose other strategies, like spatial or temporal partitioning, in order to use the inherent structure of the data.
+Also, the original massive dataset may already be partitioned by some natural grouping variable, in which case an algorithm that can accommodate pre-existing partitions is desirable.
+The number of partitions could also be defined by the user who may consider a wide range of cost metrics including the number of processors required, CPU time, job latency, memory utilization, and more.

-One important and often neglected issue associated with massive data partitioning for parallel processing is that the characteristics of the subpopulations created may vary largely.
-This is known as heterogeneity (Higgins and Thompson, 2002) which will be thoroughly discussed in the next section and is an unavoidable obstacle for Divide-Conquer style inference models.
-Heterogeneity can certainly impact data-parallel inference, but the question is can we design a method that is robust to the various data partitioning options by incorporating data-adaptive regularization?
-Novel exploratory diagnostics along with $\tau^2$-regularization techniques are provided in Sections \ref{sec:I2} and \ref{sec:htau} to measure the severity of heterogeneity across subpopulations and adjust effect size estimates accordingly.
+Another important, and often overlooked, consideration when choosing a partitioning scheme is that the characteristics of the subpopulations created may vary largely.
+This is known as heterogeneity \cite{HigginsThompson2002} and is an unavoidable obstacle for divide-and-conquer style inference models.
+Heterogeneity can certainly impact data-parallel inference, so we incorporate diagnostics to measure the severity of the problem (see Section \ref{sec:I2}) and data-adaptive regularization to adjust effect size estimates accordingly (see Section \ref{sec:htau}).
+This allows users to detect the presence of heterogeneity in a given data partition and offers robustness to various data partitioning options in the estimation.